kube-land/nelly/README.md

 * `Append` - will return a new chain, leaving the original one untouched, and adds the specified middleware handlers as the last ones in the request flow of the original chain.

-* `Extend` - will return a new chain, leaving the original one untouched, and the specified chain as the last one in the request flow of the original chain.
+* `Extend` - will return a new chain, leaving the original one untouched, and adds the specified chain as the last one in the request flow of the original chain.

 ```go
 // Create new chian